piegope/doc/docs/en/kb/devolutions-server/how-to-articles/configure-smtp-server/configure-smtp-email.md

 1. In the ***Authentication type*** drop-down list, select ***Basic***.
 ![Basic Authentication type](https://webdevolutions.azureedge.net/docs/en/kb/KB2203.png)
 3. In the ***Administrator Email*** field, enter the recipient email address that will receive the errors.
 1. Enter/select all necessary information under the ***SMTP Configuration*** section.
-See the table in the <a href="#smtp-configuration-settings">next section</a> for information on each field/setting.
+See the table in the next section for information on each field/setting.
 1. Once the information has been provided, test your email settings with the ***Test Email*** button.
 1. If successful, ***Save*** your configuration using the icon at the top right.